-- appoint the headteacher and other senior leaders; - · appraise the headteacher; - set the headteacher's pay and agree the pay recommendations for other staff; - hear the second stage of staff grievances and disciplinary matters; - hear appeals about pupil exclusions.
+- appoint the headteacher and other senior leaders; - appraise the headteacher; - set the headteacher's pay and agree the pay recommendations for other staff; - hear the second stage of staff grievances and disciplinary matters; - hear appeals about pupil exclusions.

 The role of governor is largely a thinking and questioning role, not a doing role.
-This means that it is a strategic role, not an operational role in school.